 Ritu Sarin, India, is the executive editor of news and investigations with the The Indian Express group.
-Her areas of specialization include internal security, money laundering and corruption.
+She was appointed to the ICIJ board in March 2023.

 She is the author of two books, the last being one on the Panama Papers investigation in India, published in 2019.

-Sarin has been recipient of the 2007 Ramnath Goenka Journalist of the Year award.
-In 2011, she received the Prem Bhatia award for best investigative journalist and in 2017 she along with members of The Indian Express team received the Ramnath Goenka award for investigative journalism for the Panama Papers.
+Sarin has been a recipient of the 2007 Ramnath Goenka Journalist of the Year award.
+In 2011, she received the Prem Bhatia award for best investigative journalist and, in 2017, along with members of The Indian Express team, received the Ramnath Goenka award for investigative journalism for the Panama Papers.

 In 2018, she was awarded the prestigious International Press Institute (IPI-India) award for excellence in journalism, followed in 2019 by the Red Ink award of the Mumbai Press Club for the Implant Files investigation.